FAQs about FloodFrame

 To what water level will FloodFrame be able to protect my house?

 FloodFrame can be tailor-made to provide protection at almost any water level.
 FloodFrame’s experts will help you estimating to what water level you want the FloodFrame to be able to reach when you order it.
-A typical house can withstand a water level of about 1.2 meters before the walls might start to cave in.
+An important consideration is the height at which the walls or structure might start to cave in which will vary depending on the materials and type of construction.

 Does FloodFrame protect against sewage flooding?